temporalio/cli/temporalcli/commandsmd/commands.md

   Experimental/Temporary feature.
   Default: 1

-### temporal task-queue get-build-id-reachability: Build ID availability
+### temporal task-queue get-build-id-reachability: Show Build ID availability

-Shows if a given Build ID can be used for new, existing, or closed workflows in Namespaces that support Worker versioning:
+Show if a given Build ID can be used for new, existing, or closed workflows in Namespaces that support Worker versioning:

 ```
-temporal task-queue get-build-id-reachability --build-id "2.0"
+temporal task-queue get-build-id-reachability \
+    --build-id "2.0"
 ```

-You can specify the '--build-id' and '--task-queue' flags multiple times.
+You can specify the `--build-id` and `--task-queue` flags multiple times.
-When '--task-queue' is omitted, checks Build ID reachability against all task queues.
+If `--task-queue` is omitted, the command checks Build ID reachability against all Task Queues.

 #### Options